Ge0rg3/requests-ip-rotator/README.md

 Requests are sent by attaching the ApiGateway object to a requests Session object.
 The site given in `mount` must match the site passed in the `ApiGateway` constructor.

-If you pass in a `X-My-X-Forwarded-For` header, this will get sent as `X-Forwarded-For` in the outbound request.
 ```python
 import requests